rknellx/rknellx.github.io/HydraSMB2Support.md

 <h1>Compiling Hydra with SMB2 Support</h1>

-<p>While attempting to use Hydra against a system, I discovered Hydra 9.0 did not support SMB2.
-I kept receive the following error</p>
+<p>While attempting to use THC-Hydra against a system, I discovered Hydra 9.0 did not support SMB2.
+I received the following error:</p>

 ```
 [ERROR] invalid reply from target smb://10.10.10.2:445/